ArcBees/dev-site/site/src/main/markdown/gwtp_v2/core/presenters/popups.md

 ```

 ##View
 The view extends `PopupViewImpl` or `PopupViewWithUiHandlers<PresentersUiHandlers>`.
-If the content of the view is defined using `UiBinder`, make sure that the type of the host object is a `PopopPanel`.
+If the content of the view is defined using `UiBinder`, make sure that the type of the host object is a `PopupPanel`.

 ```java
 public class InfoPopupView extends PopupViewImpl implements InfoPopupPresenterWidget.MyView {